muratk5n/thirdwave/en/README.md

 ---

-So why is Ukraine criticising the crisis talk of the West but criticising Germany for not doing enough? 🤔
+Ukraine is criticising the crisis talk of the West but criticising Germany for not doing enough? 🤔

 ---